Overview

 Raspberry Pi and SBC

 Power is calculated from CPU utilization using polynomial regression models that were measured against each supported board at various load levels.
-No hardware interface or special permissions are needed.
+This requires a binary built with the sbc feature.
+No hardware interface or special permissions are needed; unsupported boards report 0 W.

 Virtual Machines